laegsgaardTroels/laegsgaardTroels.github.io/src/posts/2019-08-11-applied-data-science-with-r/applied-data-science-with-r.md

----
-author: "Troels L\xE6gsgaard"
-category: Course
-code: ''
-content: ''
-date: '2019-08-11'
-day: '11'
-excerpt: Learn how to solve many commonly faced problems when applying R for Data Science and become an even more important part of your company.
-This course will introduce you to the most important Data Science tools in R to effectively solve many real life problems. [...]
-image: /assets/images/base/r.svg
-month: 08
-title: Applied Data Science With R
-url: /posts/2019-08-11-applied-data-science-with-r.html
-year: '2019'
----
 Learn how to solve many commonly faced problems when applying R for Data Science and become an even more important part of your company.
 This course will introduce you to the most important Data Science tools in R to effectively solve many real life problems.<!--more-->

 <h4>Participant profile</h4>